Visa Guide to central asia

 Citizens of eight CIS countries do not need a visa to visit Uzbekistan for up to 90 days: Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Moldova, Russia, and Ukraine.
 Citizens of Kyrgyzstan do not need a visa for Uzbekistan for up to 60 days.

-Citizens of another 7 countries do not need a visa for up to 30 days: Israel, Indonesia, the Republic of Korea, Malaysia, Singapore, Turkey and Japan
+Citizens of another 8 countries do not need a visa for up to 30 days: Israel, Indonesia, the Republic of Korea, Malaysia, Singapore, Turkey, Japan and France

 Since July 2018, for it became quick, easy and cheap to get a visa to Uzbekistan!
 The country has successfully introduced the new system of electronic visas.
 Now tourists can get a single entry visa for a stay of up to 30 days just for 20 USD.
 You can apply for an e-visa at least three days before your planned trip and do not apply too early.
 The visa is valid for 30 days within 90 days period from the day you submitted the form.
 Citizens of most of the Western countries can obtain an e-visa through the official website or the official electronic visa portal of Uzbekistan.
 Here is the list of countries that can obtain a visa for Uzbekistan: